 How to Reach?

 The first stop near Fairy Meadows is Raikot Bridge.
 It is located at an altitude of 4595 feet (1400 meters) above sea level and about 540 kilometers (336 miles) from Islamabad (the capital of Pakistan), when coming through Karakoram Highway.
+Driving on the highway, you may even see some amazing truck art!

 From Raikot Bridge you can hire a local jeep to reach Tatoo Village at an altitude of 9515 feet (2900 meters) above sea level.
 It will take about half and hour of exciting journey to reach Tatoo Village.